 Councils are under increasing financial pressure for several reasons:

-- Councils in South Australia get an unfair share of Commonwealth funds, in fact the lowest per capita of any state or territory for local road funding.
+- Councils in South Australia get an unfair share of Federal funds, in fact the lowest per capita of any state or territory for local road funding.

-- Legal requirements by Parliaments on Councils have increased over the past 30 years without required resources (this sort of transfer is commonly referred to as "cost shifting").
+- Legal requirements by Parliaments on councils have increased over the past 30 years without required resources being provided (this sort of transfer is commonly referred to as "cost shifting").

 - The need for extensive upgrading of ageing community infrastructure, eg roads, drains, footpaths, much of it constructed between 1960 and 1980.